 This is something to think about once you have a selection of images you want to combine into a coherent portfolio.
 Having something to show when applying for paid jobs, is obviously crucial.

 Portfolios used to be in physical form, and some still have them.
 If you have a smaller budget it’s easier to build one as a PDF and send it out to your prospects.
-I like working with Photoshop* to edit my portfolio and images.
+If you’re looking for the best and fast results, my opinion is to try Photoshop to edit your portfolio and images.

 You need to select your images and make a compelling layout for clients to notice your work.
 It’s a combination of pitching your work and simultaneously showing it in order to land more paying clients.
 Later you’d have to build a website for your work to be viewed as professional.

-5. Start developing your skills and bettering yourself
+5. Start developing your skills and getting better

 It’s not as easy as you’d think but it’s not as impossible as it seems either.
 No, you won’t be making any money in the first months or sometimes even years – this is only to do with how much effort you’re willing to put into what you’re doing.
 It goes with everything, if you’re consistent – it will pay off.